What is actually happening in Learning Disabilities?

 People with learning disabilities die on average 23 years younger than the general population.
 Nearly 2,000 remain in inpatient settings despite a decade-old promise to move them into the community.
 Only 69% receive their recommended annual health check.

-The mortality gap is the starkest indicator.
-The LeDeR programme — Learning from Lives and Deaths — found that the median age at death for people with learning disabilities is 23 years lower than the general population.
-For men, the median age at death is 61; for women, 59.
-During COVID, people with learning disabilities died at 3.7 times the rate of the general population during the first wave, a disparity driven by congregate living settings, clinical vulnerability, and — as the CQC later documented — the application of blanket do-not-resuscitate orders to people with learning disabilities without proper individual assessment or family consultation.
+Approximately 1.5 million people in England have a learning disability.
+The LeDeR programme — Learning from Lives and Deaths — found the median age at death is 23 years lower than the general population: 61 for men, 59 for women.[1]
+During COVID, people with learning disabilities died at 3.7 times the rate of the general population, driven by congregate living and — as the CQC documented — the application of blanket DNACPR orders without individual assessment or family consultation.[4]
+The Winterbourne View scandal in 2012 prompted the Transforming Care programme, which set a target of reducing inpatient numbers by 50% from the 2015 baseline of 3,000; ten years later, approximately 1,960 remain.[2]
+Annual health check uptake has improved from 37% in 2015 to 69% in 2024, but nearly a third of people on LD registers still receive no check.[3]

 Monthly census of people with learning disabilities and/or autism in NHS-funded inpatient settings.